Misawa MCA accelerating change to outpace competitors

+Airmen from the 35th Fighter Wing are doing just that – accelerating and changing tactical operations to become a more responsive and lethal force.

-U.S. Air Force Senior Airman Dennis Cooper, a 35th Civil Engineer Squadron pavements and grounds journeyman, marshals a 13th Fighter Squadron F-16 Fighting Falcon during a weeklong Agile Combat Employment training exercise aimed at enhancing Multi-Capable Airmen’s (MCA) skillset at Misawa Air Base, Japan, March 17, 2020.
+Six 13th Fighter Squadron F-16 Fighting Falcons and a crew of 45 Airmen from various squadrons simulated a mock deployment to an “austere” environment on the south ramp of the flightline.
+The designated location, which is not regularly used and not optimized for advanced operations, was utilized during a weeklong Agile Combat Employment (ACE) training exercise aimed at enhancing Multi-Capable Airmen’s (MCA) skillset at Misawa Air Base, Japan, 15 through 19 March.

 MCA events are a unique opportunity for Airmen to train outside their primary career field and as part of a cross-functional team supporting aircraft recovery, refueling, reloading, and launching operations.
 By training airmen in these skills, the Air Force can send jets to more locations without having to send additional airmen to generate, sustain, and recover aircraft throughout the Indo-Pacific region.

-(U.S. Air Force Staff Sgt.
-Melanie A. Bulow-Gonterman)
+“The participating MCA are using their newly crafted skills to assist the maintainers (minimally manned on ACE teams) with generating sorties,” said Senior Master Sgt.
+Jeremy Snowden, the 35th FW inspector general director of ACE development.
+“The tasks MCA are performing are marshalling, refueling and rearming and squadron aviation resource management.”

+In addition to generating sortie, the new cargo deployment function (CDF) process occurred in a more centralized location for the cargo heavy units which allowed for a shorter processing timetable.

 |Date Taken: